 Ready to build or renovate?

-Entering into the construction process with a solid strategy is critical for districts who want to use their limited dollars wisely.
+Entering into the construction process with a solid strategy is critical for districts who want to use their limited bond dollars wisely.
 But it can be difficult to determine the best strategy for addressing your district’s facility needs within the constraints of your budget, especially with multiple stakeholder groups influencing the decision-making process.

 Step 1: Evaluate your buildings and properties

 Districts often overlook how their facilities can support the curriculum in the most cost-effective manner.
-Start by documenting a districtwide plan to address school renovations, updates, or maintenance.
+Start by documenting a districtwide plan to address school renovations, updates, or required maintenance.
 Four parts will go into this capital plan:

 - Evaluation of the district’s current finances and future financing options

 - Systematic evaluations of building utilization